-[Based on an incident which happened one evening in Russia]
+[Based on an incident which happened one evening in Russia.
+It’s 70% true.]

-The moment the lift door closed this chilly Sunday evening, he realized he’d left his key to the downstairs door, the outer door, in his other jacket.
+The moment the lift door closed on his landing, he realized he’d left his key to the downstairs door, the outer door in other words, in his other jacket pocket.
 How many times had he been told, ‘Na myeste,’ which is Russian for ‘in its place’?

-Not to worry, there was always someone coming through in either direction, he was only going downstairs anyway to the shop attached to the building, he could wait and come back through when someone opened the door.
+Not to worry, there was always someone coming through in either direction downstairs, he was only going downstairs to the shop anyway, the one attached to the building, on the way back, he could wait at the door, someone was bound to come through.

-On the way back, he checked he had it all – two salads, kolbasa, ham, rice, milk, bottle of sauerkraut, smetana.
-He heard someone running for the door – in luck – and who should burst out but Masha from the floor below him.
+Walking back, he checked he had it all – two salads, kolbasa, ham, rice, milk, jar of sauerkraut, smetana.
+He heard someone running for the door from inside – he was in luck – and who should burst out now but Masha from the floor below him.

-Lift had gone up again, they pressed and waited, she stamping her feet more with cold than anything.
+Their lift had gone up again, they pressed and waited, she was stamping her feet more with cold than frustration, she’d folded her arms and shivered.

-Eventually it got there.
+Ding.
+Now it wouldn’t open.
 Why do lifts arrive but then take an interminable time for the doors to open?

-In got Masha, in he got, she pressed her floor and his.
-Door closed.
+In got Masha, in he got, she pressed her floor and his as well, although only the first would register.

 They waited a little longer.